rubyvictor/VictorBot/readme.md

+# INTRODUCTION
+Hello!
+You have reached the GITHUB repository for my demo Victor Bot.
+It is a development project created solely for the practice and sharing of how to make a FaceBook Messenger Chatbot using Javascript React.js.
+Thanks!

 # Privacy Policy of the Victor Bot Facebook app
 In order to receive information about your Personal Data, the purposes and the parties the Data is shared with, contact the Owner.